Clinical Exercise: Femoral Vessel Exposure and Control (cut-down)

 Outcome:

 The vessel loop allows you to constrict blood flow through the femoral artery and stop the ongoing blood loss from the shrapnel injury sites.
 You put the patient on whole blood transfusion to stabilize blood pressure.
-With the acute blood loss concern over, you turn to removing the shrapnel and repairing the injury sites on the limb.
+With the acute blood loss concern under control, you proceed to removing the shrapnel and repairing the injury sites on the limb.